 I first met Michael Dresdner when he worked for the Martin Guitar Co. designing the D-1 line of instruments.
 Later on, he became the head man at Tacoma Guitar Company, setting up production of their line of acoustic guitars.
-He knows a lot about a lot, and has offered to share his technical expertise in this column.
+He knows a lot about a lot, visit url and has offered to share his technical expertise in this column.

 Michael is the author of "The Woodfinishing Book," published by Taunton Press, and has had decades of experience formulating and working with finishes.